kweephyo-pmt/new_life/FIRESTORE_RULES.md

     // Itineraries collection rules
     match /itineraries/{itineraryId} {
-      // Allow anyone to read itineraries (for public trip sharing)
-      // This enables shared trip links to show itineraries allow read: if true;
+      // Allow anyone to read itineraries (for public trip sharing) allow read: if true;

       // Allow users to create itineraries with their own userId